akvaplan-niva/dois/raw/readme.md

-The following tool wascused to find DOIs when these were missing in raw text references: https://apps.crossref.org/SimpleTextQuery
+The following tool was used to find DOIs when missing in raw text references: https://apps.crossref.org/SimpleTextQuery